anoma/nspec/docs/architecture-2/engines/p2p.juvix.md

     - Latency preferences.
 For now this is just 1-bit of information, either "minimize latency" or "don't care".

-    - Cost preferences, with heterogenous denominations
+    - Cost preferences, with heterogeneous denominations

     - Trust/entanglement preferences for (intermediate) nodes
         - "avoid nodes with entanglement scores lower than X", for example